 When you think of organizing your home, you might not have your fridge at the top of the list.
 While we get in the habit of cleaning and refilling our fridge, what about recognizing it?

 While it may seem like a task, it can be well worth it for your whole family and your household’s efficiency.
-Plus, with these quick and easy tips, you might cut some extra tasks out of your normal routine and have more time to curl up with your family in front of the flickering flames of your Valor Fireplace.
+Plus, with these quick and easy tips, you might cut some extra tasks out of your regular routine and have more time to curl up with your family in front of the flickering flames of your Valor Fireplace.
 Now the next question is where to start?
 Keep reading to learn how to organize your fridge!

 Start With The Basics: